meppu/eight/README.md

 ### Asynchronous Execution

-To execute a command without waiting it is result, add `?` to end of the command.
-You will not receive any responses about these commands.
+To execute a command without waiting its result, add `?` at end of the command.
+You will not receive any response on these commands.

 ```
 set? point 10; # we don't know the result